Grievance at work

 After the grievance, is heard, your employer should write and inform you about the outcome as soon as is reasonably practicable.
 It may be, however, that further investigations arising from the meeting need to be made, and a further grievance meeting may therefore need to be held following this.

-Does an employer have to put a disciplinary process on hold to hear your grievance?
+Does your employer have to put a disciplinary process on hold to hear your grievance?

-A dismissal will not necessarily be unfair if an employer does not put disciplinary proceedings on hold to deal with a grievance.
-Each case will depend on its particular facts and an employer will have to show that not suspending the disciplinary process to investigate a grievance was a fair and reasonable thing to do.
+A dismissal will not necessarily be unfair if your employer does not put disciplinary proceedings against you on hold to address your grievance.
+Each case will depend on its particular facts and your employer would have to show that not suspending the disciplinary process to investigate your grievance was a fair and reasonable position to take.

 Right of appeal

-You should be given the opportunity to appeal if you are not satisfied with the outcome.
+You should be given the opportunity to appeal if you are not satisfied with the outcome of your grievance.
 Your employer should arrange a further meeting to discuss your appeal, which should if possible, be heard from a different and more senior manager.

 Can I raise a grievance after I have left?

-You can, but your employer is not obliged to engage in the process or grant you a right of appeal, as the grievance process is intended to resolve disputes with existing staff, not ex-employees.
-Any grievance you have should really be lodged whilst you are still an employee.
+Yes, you can, but from a practical point of view your employer is not obliged to engage in the process or grant you a right of appeal, as the grievance process is intended to resolve disputes with existing staff, not ex-employees.
+Any grievance you have should really be lodged whilst you are still an employee- even if you are working your notice.

 What happens if the grievance is successful?